Sacred Heart Cathedral School, Thorndon: The school today

 The school became an integrated school in 1983.
 Its character has also changed from being a purely local school with the pupils coming from the local parish to a central-city school with the vast majority of its pupils coming from parishes other than Sacred Heart parish, Thorndon.

 Choir school

 Sacred Heart Cathedral normally has a boys' choir made up of about 15 boys from the Sacred Heart Cathedral School.
 Each boy received a scholarship which paid for weekly individual vocal tuition and theory lessons.
 The boys sang at the Cathedral during school term time.
-The boy's choir and the cathedral choir both went into abeyance in March 2021 when the post of Sacred Heart Cathedral Director of Music was abolished.
+The boys' choir and the cathedral choir both went into abeyance in March 2021 when the post of Sacred Heart Cathedral Director of Music was abolished.
 The situation will be reviewed when the restoration of the Cathedral is completed and all the parish masses are resumed there.